Event Specific Information

 Asheville Outdoor Center from 6:00 p.m. to 7:00 p.m.
 Last minute registration for the BR 12 will begin at 8:00 a.m. at the FINISH line at Westfeldt River Park.
 There is no last minute registration for the FB 50;

 advance registration is required.

-We will provide a shuttle for the BR 12 for those that need it.
-Come to the new Horse Shoe River Access (the new starting line) on Saturday morning and unload your gear.
+We will provide shuttles for the BR 12 as follows: Come to the new Horse Shoe River Access (the new starting line) on Saturday morning and unload your gear.

 For the FB50, we will not provide shuttles, but if you have a need and let us know ahead of time, we can usually work something out.